PrairieLearn/PrairieLearn/doc/elements.md

 `digits` | integer | 2 | number of digits that must be correct for `comparison="sigfig"` or `comparison="decdig"`.
 `allow_complex` | boolean | False | Whether or not to allow complex numbers as answers.
 If the correct answer `ans` is a complex object, you should use `import prairielearn as pl` and `data['correct_answer'][answers_name] = pl.to_json(ans)`.

-In the question panel, a `pl_matrix_input` element displays an input field that accepts a matrix (i.e., a 2-D array) expressed either in matlab or python format.
+In the question panel, a `pl-matrix-input` element displays an input field that accepts a matrix (i.e., a 2-D array) expressed either in matlab or python format.

 Here is an example of valid MATLAB format:
 ```